Advertiser Disclosure

 Written by Banks Editorial Team

-Updated February 14, 2024
+Updated September 22, 2024

-4 min. read
+3 min. read

 The tax season is officially here.
-So as you gather your tax-related documents, you may ask yourself, “are debit card rewards taxable?”
+So, as you gather your tax-related documents, you may ask yourself, “Are debit card rewards taxable?”

 You can earn various rewards through debit cards, including sign-up bonuses, cash back, referral bonuses, and other perks.
 These rewards can result in anywhere from hundreds to thousands of dollars a year.
 If you’re wondering whether debit card rewards count as taxable income, the short answer is no. However, there are exceptions.